oasis-tcs/openc2-oc2ls/oc2ls.md

         "ipv6_net": {...}
     },
     "args": {
+        "slpf": {
-        "slpf:direction": "ingress"
+            "direction": "ingress"
         }
     }
+}
 ````

-The Actuator property of a Command defined in [Section 3.3.1.3](#3313-actuator) MUST be extended using the namespace identifier as the Actuator name, called an extended Actuator namespace.
+The Actuator property of a Command, defined in [Section 3.3.1.3](#3313-actuator), MUST be extended using the namespace identifier as the Actuator name, called an extended Actuator namespace.
 Actuator Specifiers MUST be defined within the extended Actuator namespace.

 **Example:**
-In this example Command, the Actuator Specifier `asset_id` is defined within the Stateless Packet Filtering Profile namespace `slpf`.
+In this example Command, the Actuator Specifier `asset_id` is defined within the Stateless Packet Filtering Profile namespace, `slpf`.

 ```
 {